stephaniecp/DT-QA/bugReports/contactPageError.md

 # Contact Us page: reCAPTCHA error

 ## Description:
-When a user navigates to the Contact Us form, a reCAPTCHA is visible (but truncated on all browser sizes tested).
+When a user navigates to the Contact Us form, a reCAPTCHA error is visible (but truncated on all browser sizes tested).
 The error reads: "ERROR for site owner: Invalid domain for key site".

 ## Expected result:
 No error occur on the Contact Us form, but if an error did happen for any reason, a clear error message would inform the user about what is wrong.